Urban Studies & Planning, BA & Urban Planning, MUP

 3. mapping and data visualization; and

-4. data collection and analysis, and data analytics.
+4. data collection and analysis, and data analytics

-4. Illustrate professional leadership values including collaborative skills and ethical behavior in research, client representation and decision-making.
+4. Illustrate professional leadership values including collaborative skills and ethical behavior in research, client representation and decision-making

-for the degrees of Bachelor of Arts Major in Urban Studies & Planning and Master of Urban Planning in Urban Planning
+for the degrees of Bachelor of Arts in Urban Studies & Planning and Master of Urban Planning in Urban Planning

 Urban & Regional Planning